Gun Permit Services during COVID-19 (revised August 19, 2020)

 - Applicants must be at least 21 years old and a citizen or permanent resident of the United States.

 - The Permit to Carry application fee for new applicants in Washington County is $75.
-The Sheriff’s Office will accept a personal check, cash or credit card in the exact amount of the fee for the permit.
+The Sheriff’s Office will accept a personal check, cash or credit card.

 - The Sheriff’s Office must act on the application within 30 days of receiving the completed application packet.

 - The initial permit will be valid for five years.
 See Renewal of your Permit to Carry for information on renewing your permit.